nliaudat/meter-reader/README.md

 ## Todos:
 * test and improve
-* make a hassio component (not actually possible cause nor tflite-runtime nor tensorflow supports python 3.13)
+* make a hassio component (not actually possible cause nor tflite-runtime nor tensorflow supports python 3.13).
+Perhaps can hassio use venv ?
+* make a scene text recognition model to recognise all digits in one shot. (actually investigating paddleOcr, OpenOcr, Parsec)

 ## Sources and inspiration: